muhammads97/SGLICollect/README.md

 ## Installation

-This section explains how to download and set up SGLICollect for various environment (The stand-alone version of SGLICollect is currently under construction, also GUI will be added soon)
+This section explains how to download and set up SGLICollect for various environments (The stand-alone version of SGLICollect is currently under construction, also GUI will be added soon)
 ### Conda

 To use SGLICollect inside a conda environment please follow the instructions in this section